Skip to main content

 Set User Attribute

-PUT /api/v1/abac/users/\{userId\}/attributes/\{attributeSlug\}
+PUT /api/v1/abac/users/{userId}/attributes/{attributeSlug}

-Set a specific attribute value for a user.
+Set one attribute value on a user.

 curl -X PUT "https://api.example.com/api/v1/abac/users/{userId}/attributes/department" \